petterik/lajt/resources/private/notes/initial-idea.md

 Read responses as well?
 - (I.e. listen for if we've gotten a read or not).
   - Has always been an anti-pattern.
 - What do we want here?
 - I think we want:
   - "Have we read remotely ever?"
   - "Have I been unmounted have we read since?"
+  - not sure.

 ## Routes
 What can we do to help with routes?